Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Results and Discussion

 \subsection{Evaluation of NER}

-\autoref{tab: GPT-4 NER accuracy} shows the results for identifying the `product version' entity, which is 0.54 of F1-score, based on 2550 requested questions.
-This F1-score exceeds the corresponding value for identifying the `organization name' entity.
+\autoref{tab: GPT-4 NER accuracy} shows the results for identifying the `product version' entity, which is 0.43 of the $\text{F}_1$ score, based on 11074 requested questions.
+This $\text{F}_1$ score exceeds the corresponding value for identifying the `organization name' entity.
 Our analysis for the ESP approach is based on the ChatGPT version released on July 13th, 2023.
-The results in the last line of \autoref{tab: GPT-4 NER accuracy} indicate that the calculated F1-score for 11074 questions is unexpectedly low, reaching 0.10 accuracy.
-The findings demonstrate a significant deviation from the current NER outcomes as presented in the \cite{dionisio2020towards} study, which achieved a 0.94 F1-score.
+The results in the last line of \autoref{tab: GPT-4 NER accuracy} indicate that the calculated $\text{F}_1$ score for 11074 questions is unexpectedly low, reaching 0.10 accuracy.
+The findings demonstrate a significant deviation from the current NER outcomes as presented in the \cite{dionisio2020towards} study, which achieved an $\text{F}_1$ score of 0.94.
 Our GLP approach evaluation is based on the ChatGPT released on August 2, 2023.

 A representative example of the responses generated by each model is provided in \autoref{tab: prompt reponse}.
 In the two NER prompts mentioned in Section \ref{Methodology}, the annotations in the dataset show `Microsoft' as an organization entity and `9' as a product version.
 The phrase \textit {`without any product, vulnerability, and company names'} in the version prompt plays a crucial role in constraining the models' interpretation of version numbers.
 ChatGPT-4 demonstrated precision in identifying `Microsoft' as B-ORG and `9' as B-VER, accurately matching the annotations in the dataset.
 By contrast, the other models exhibited varying degrees of accuracy, failing to reach the level of correctness achieved by ChatGPT-4 in these specific instances. \definecolor{Mercury}{rgb}{0.901,0.901,0.901} \definecolor{Mercury}{rgb}{0.901,0.901,0.901}